sten-dev/incede-ai/src/pages/resources/zx-ventures.md

 **Transformation**

-ZX Ventures deployed [Watson Candidate Assistant](https://www.ibm.com/us-en/marketplace/watson-candidate-assistant) to deliver a more innovative and engaging experience for job seekers while helping the recruiting staff increase their capacity to reach more candidates.
+ZX Ventures deployed watsonx.orchestrate to deliver a more innovative and engaging experience for job seekers while helping the recruiting staff increase their capacity to reach more candidates.

 **Results**